Esser50K/ASCIIPlayer/README.md

 The default framerate is 30 fps.
 This can also be changed using the `--fps` flag.
 If it's set too high it will just go as fast as it can.

+You can choose to display the original video with `opencv` with `--show true`

+You can also choose to invert the shades of the ascii video with `--inv true`

 ## Cython Version Usage

 The regular python version is already pretty efficient even for larger screens, but cython can go even faster!